-5. a room or rooms added to an existing building".
+"a room or rooms added to an existing building".

-From the above it can be concluded that an addition refers to those developments which are of a more substantial scale while an extension covers those erections that can be classified as structurally minor when compared to an addition.
+Thus, it can be said that while an addition refers to those developments which are of a more substantial scale, an extension covers those erections that can be classified as structurally minor when compared to an addition.
 In both instances, however, the exterior framework of the building is altered in comparison to the initial framework.

-The Collins Dictionary defines "improvement" as -14
+The Lexico Dictionaries defines an "improvement" as $-^{11}$